 The song sparrow is easy to overlook, but a familiar sight to those who look a little harder, a little longer.
 In a typical year, the streaky sparrow with the central dark spot on the breast appears in March or April, and migrates south in October, if not before.
+The bird lives up to its name, singing from small bushes, especially in April.
 Key dates are 13 March to 3 November.
-Less often, birds may overwinter, sustained by bird feeders, with sightings from 27 December to 29 February (in 2007-2008 and 2008-2009).
+Less often, birds may overwinter, sustained by bird feeders, with sightings from 27 December to 29 February (in 2007-2008 and 2008-2009) and two in late November of 2017.

 The song sparrow is widespread across the province.